MarcialRosales/spring-cloud-workshop/readme.md

 ```

-## Configuration Management - Serving plain text [Lab]
-Sometimes we want to load other type of configuration files, for instance, an XML/YAML file that our application uses to define a set of business rules. whatever ...

-## Configuration Management - Resiliency [Lab]

 ## Resiliency - What do we do if Config server is down?
 We can either fail fast which means our applications fail to start.
 PCF would try to deploy the application a few times before giving up.